Colorado-State-University-CMB/wrangling-genomics/setup.md

 bash setup.sh
 ```

-This script configures conda for you and adds slurm aliases that make things easier.
+This script configures conda for you and
+ adds slurm aliases that make things
+easier.
+It also adds the following line
+to your `.bashrc` in order to activate conda
+when you open a shell.

+`source /curc/sw/anaconda3/latest`

+This line makes conda available, and
+activates a default environment called "base".
+The word `(base)` is prepended to your prompt
+to indicate which environment is active.

 ## Super computing concepts